Quality labels

 Oeko-Tex

 The Oeko-Tex 100 standard was introduced in 1992 and is today the most widespread testing and certification system worldwide for textiles tested for harmful substances.
-The accredited Oeko-Tex institutes work according to the latest scientific findings; their independent tests ensure that the examined textiles are free from harmful substances.
+The accredited Oeko-Tex institutes work according to the latest scientific findings, and their independent tests guarantee that the examined textiles are free from harmful substances.

-Products can only receive the textile certification label if all elements of the required criteria have been met without objection.
+Products can only receive the textile certification label if all required criteria elements have been met without objection.

-The following applies: the more intensive the skin contact, the stricter the requirements, which are gathered in a scientifically based catalogue of criteria with more than 100 individual parameters.
-These criteria are overall binding and are adapted each year to the latest results.
-The 15 authorized eco testing institutes check compliance through thorough control tests.
-Their independent experts also verify the conformity of items marked with the new Oeko-Tex label through regular company audits.
+The following applies: the more intensive the skin contact, the stricter the requirements, which are compiled in a scientifically based criteria catalog with more than 100 individual parameters.
+These criteria are overall binding and are adapted annually to the latest results.
+The 15 authorized eco testing institutes monitor compliance through thorough control tests.
+Their independent experts also verify the compliance of items marked with the new Oeko-Tex label through regular company audits.

 All subcontractors' certificates for the materials used are taken into account.
 This avoids duplicate testing to minimize testing costs.